tomiock/macrograd/README.md

 > Just tryping to create an autograd framework, like any great ML engineer should do I guess.
 My goal would be to keep implementing things as I am learning them in class.

 ## Features
-- Eager Execution with Implicit Graph Creation
+- Inferred Execution with explicit computational graphs
-- pseudo-pytorch interface for model creation (with a more functional style)
+- Pseudo-pytorch interface for model creation (with a more functional style)
 - Numpy backend
 - Stochastic Gradient Descent with/without Momentum
 - MNIST with comparable pytorch performance